Carnosaur 2: Production and release

 Before the completion of Carnosaur (1993), executive producer Roger Corman already wanted a sequel.
 Carnosaur 2 writer Michael Palmer said that everybody felt the first film would do well, and Roger wanted to be ready with a sequel.
 Effects artist John Carl Buechler said that because Carnosaur was the most successful film ever made by Corman and his company New Horizons, they had to make a sequel.
 Palmer's first draft of the script was finished in three weeks, and it underwent two rewrites.
 The film's ending battle, with a T. rex against a forklift, is a recreation of its predecessor's finale.
 While Carnosaur is considered a horror film, Palmer wrote the sequel as an action film, although some reviewers consider it a horror film as well.
 The sequel's plot has many similarities to the 1986 film Aliens, directed by James Cameron.

 Carnosaur 2 was directed by Louis Morneau, who originally was going to direct the first film, but had to pass because of commitment to another project.
 For the cast, John Savage and Don Stroud were Morneau's first choices.
 The film's budget was similar to its predecessor, which had a reported budget between $800,000 and $1.5 million.
 Like the original film, shooting lasted 18 days.
 This included a week of filming at a power plant near Castaic Lake in California.
 Steadicam was used for a large portion of the filming.
 Shooting typically lasted 12 to 16 hours a day.

 Buechler and Magical Media Industries returned to create the special effects for Carnosaur 2, which re-used the same dinosaur models from the first film, saving the production team money.
 The dinosaurs had been made with foam latex, which has a limited lifespan.
 The dinosaurs' mechanical parts also did not move as accurately, as a year had passed since the models were created.
 The dinosaurs received touch-ups for Carnosaur 2.
 The Velociraptors were portrayed through puppetry and a creature suit; the latter was altered to make the animals look more like the raptors in Jurassic Park.
 Miniature effects, created by Anthony Doublin, were also used on the film.
 Buechler had more freedom on Carnosaur 2 compared to its predecessor.
 After filming, a week of post-production work was spent working on the dinosaur effects.

-Originally, Corman planned to release the film theatrically in autumn 1994, although it eventually was released direct-to-video in mid-February 1995.
+Originally, Corman planned to release the film theatrically in autumn 1994, although it eventually was released direct-to-video on February 15, 1995.
 It was released on DVD on April 18, 2000.